 You may have seen the term "7-fold" to describe a tie and asked yourself: What the hell is a 7-fold tie?

 Essentially, the “fold” refers to the number of times the fabric is folded to make the tie.
 4, 6, and 9 folds are also common.
 The higher the fold, the thicker the tie.

 These ties are handmade and are perceived by many as a high quality luxury item.
 Handcrafting these ties is a laborious process and is seen as a work of art, making them special and unique.

 Are they better than a standard 3-fold tie?

 It all depends on personal taste once again.
 Some swear by 7-fold ties while others don't see what all the fuss is about and prefer the traditional 3-fold tie.

 If you're looking to give them a try, here is a little more information to help you with your choice:

 Ahhhh the elegant tie dimple.
 You should make it a habit to tie your tie with a dimple.
-It adds a 3D texture and depth to your outfit making you stand out.
+It adds a 3D texture and depth to your outfit giving you a more polished look.
 It's a great way to make a statement and shows that you're a menswear enthusiast.
-You can watch the full video on how to tie a tie with a dimple here.
+Learn how to create a dimple by watching the video below.
+Remember, practice makes perfect!